 - Think of questions to ask the characters or things to tell or show them so they can get excited to interact with you.

 - Talk to a chef about any dietary needs, allergies or food intolerances.
 Also mention these when you check in.
+You can get gluten-free waffles if you notify them when you check in.

 Do you have any questions about Minnie & Friends character dining at Plaza Inn?
 Please ask away in the comment section below.
 If you need to purchase your Disneyland tickets for your visit, Undercover Tourist sells discount multi-day Disneyland Resort tickets.